Best NASCAR Heat 4 Settings for Thrustmaster TMX / T150

 Make sure the deadzones are all the way down.

-Turn the Steering Range all the way up.
+Steering Range should be all the way up.
 This tells the game to use the full 240° rotation we had set earlier.
-It is very important to keep the Steering Sensitivity at zero (centered).
-Anything else makes the wheel either way too sensitive in the middle or not nearly sensitive enough in the middle.

 The only thing that can't be fixed is that the steering wheel animation doesn't match your input exactly when in cockpit view.
 The animation only goes 90° left or right, and it scales this based on your wheel rotation.
 You just have to ignore it, which you will be when you are focusing out on the track anyway.
 If you have a VR headset, you may be interested to know that NASCAR Heat 4 works surprisingly well in VR using VorpX.